John Hay: Open Door Policy

 As Secretary of State, it was Hay's responsibility to put together a workable China policy.
 He was advised by William Rockhill, an old China hand.
-Also influential was Charles Beresford, a British Member of Parliament who gave a number of speeches to American businessmen, met with McKinley and Hay, and in a letter to the secretary stated that "it is imperative for American interests as well as our own that the policy of the 'open door' should be maintained".
+Also influential was Lord Charles Beresford, a British Member of Parliament who gave a number of speeches to American businessmen, met with McKinley and Hay, and in a letter to the secretary stated that "it is imperative for American interests as well as our own that the policy of the 'open door' should be maintained".
 Assuring that all would play on an even playing field in China would give the foreign powers little incentive to dismember the Chinese Empire through territorial acquisition.

 In mid-1899, the British inspector of Chinese maritime customs, Alfred Hippisley, visited the United States.
 In a letter to Rockhill, a friend, he urged that the United States and other powers agree to uniform Chinese tariffs, including in the enclaves.
 Rockhill passed the letter on to Hay, and subsequently summarized the thinking of Hippisley and others, that there should be "an open market through China for our trade on terms of equality with all other foreigners".
 Hay was in agreement, but feared Senate and popular opposition, and wanted to avoid Senate ratification of a treaty.
 Rockhill drafted the first Open Door note, calling for equality of commercial opportunity for foreigners in China.

 Hay formally issued his Open Door note on September 6, 1899.
 This was not a treaty, and did not require the approval of the Senate.
 Most of the powers had at least some caveats, and negotiations continued through the remainder of the year.
 On March 20, 1900, Hay announced that all powers had agreed, and he was not contradicted.
 Former secretary Day wrote to Hay, congratulating him, "moving at the right time and in the right manner, you have secured a diplomatic triumph in the 'open door' in China of the first importance to your country".